 • Assisting the patient in maintaining personal care and hygiene

-• Talking with empathy and positive attitude to the patient
+• Talking with empathy and a positive attitude toward the patient

 • Helping the patients with household chores